realvisiontv/rv-dis-interviews/interviews/minting page/README.md

 - The candidate will need to understand the smart contract at a high-level, because they will need to authorize their own address to be able to mint NFTs from the smart contract.
 - The candidate should provide Real Vision with a URL where the minting web page can be accessed.
+- The candidate should provide Real Vision with the source code they used to create the web-page (eg. GitHub repo)
 - The web page should be able to connect to a MetaMask wallet.
 - The web page should handle and display simple wallet connection states gracefully (for example, it should display when the wallet is connected/disconnected, but it does not necessarily need to handle edge cases like the wallet being connected to the wrong network.)